Seedhe Maut: 2021-2024: Further successes, Lunch Break and departure from Azadi Records

-2025-present: DL91 FM
+2025-present: DL91 FM and SMX Tour

 They released their first compilation album, DL91 FM, through their newly founded label, DL91 Era, in 2025, featuring appearances from various DL91 artists, namely, Lil Bhavi, Ab-17, OG Lucifer, GhAatak, Bhaskar as well as the comedian Samay Raina.
 Their first album to not feature production from Sez on the Beat, all the tracks were instead produced by the label's signee, Hurricane.
+In June 2025, they performed a set at the Glastonbury Festival 2025.
+In September 2025, they announced a nationwide 15-city tour, The SMX India Tour, sponsored by Red FM (India), which started from November 1 and continued till December 27, to commemorate the 10 year anniversary of their venture into music.
+However, their concert in Dehradun was canceled due to backlash from the organisation Bajrang Dal, citing that the duo's songs were "vulgar" and "they will not allow any artiste to disturb and corrupt the 'maryada' of 'Devbhoomi'".